-- Accidents or injury – neck trauma can occur for many reasons.
+Neck trauma can occur for many reasons.
 Car accidents and sports injuries are among the most common reasons for injury to the neck.
 Whiplash or any other type of injury can affect the bones and soft tissues of the neck.
 In order for optimal healing to occur, the proper treatment must be rendered at the time of injury.

-- Osteoarthritis – the spine has many joints that can, over time, degrade.
+The spine has many joints that can, over time, degrade.
 The cartilage that prevents bones from contacting each other wears thin and symptoms will develop over time as the joint wears down further.

-- Disc degeneration – the discs in your spine sit in between each vertebra and provide some cushion for our movements.
+The discs in your spine sit in between each vertebra and provide some cushion for our movements.
 The discs are designed to absorb some of the forces that our body sustains during day-to-day activities.
 Without proper movement and nutrition, the discs can begin to wear, and the inner portion of the disc (the nucleus pulposis) can begin to push through the outer fibrous rings.
 When this occurs, it can cause extreme pain and irritation of the nerve root.

-- Spinal stenosis – stenosis occurs when the canal through which your spinal cord passes becomes narrowed.
+Stenosis occurs when the canal through which your spinal cord passes becomes narrowed.
 This can happen as a result of degenerative disc disease, arthritis of the joints, and formation of bone spurs.
 Spinal misalignments can also cause a narrowing of the spinal canal.